omnipy.shared.enums.display

 instance-attribute

-The standard ANSI color system, which supports 16 colors.
+Use the standard ANSI color system with 16 colors.

 ANSI_256